top of page

 OPALs identifies and targets two areas to improve the problem scenario described above.

-1) Direct input and interaction with the workforce to educate on accident causation, and draw insights from experienced workers.
+1) Discussion and interaction with the workforce to educate on accident causation, and to draw insights from experienced workers.

 To give an indication of the economic benefits which could accrues from sharing accident prevention data, we can use the approach from the ODI Report from 2022- Sharing Data Saving Lives.
-This report concluded hat there are economic benefits which can accrue through sharing design risk data and improving construction risk management as a result.
-The last major improvements to Health & Safety were seen between 2004/5 and 2009/10, if data sharing can replicate these improvements, this is equivalent to up to a 30% saving (of £198 million p.a.) in injury costs in Construction.
-ODI Report Sharing Data Saving Lives 2022
+This report concluded that there are economic benefits which can accrue through sharing design risk data and improving construction risk management as a result.
+The last major improvements to Health & Safety were seen between 2004/5 and 2009/10.
+If data sharing can replicate these improvements, this is equivalent to up to a 30% saving (of £198 million p.a.) in injury costs in Construction.
+See the ODI Report Sharing Data Saving Lives 2022

 bottom of page